Facilities and Resources

-- All computers in the Section are connected to a 100 Megabit per second local are network that provides more than 250 Gigabytes of network file storage.
+- All computers in the Section are connected to a 1 Gigabit per second local area network that provides more than 3.2 TB of network file storage.
 Networked file servers provide constant hardware backups of stored data through mirrored storage systems and daily tape backups are also performed.
 Weekly tape backups are stored off site for additional protection of research data.
 The network is managed by KUMC's Information Resources who provides installation, training, and maintenance on all information systems.
 The local area network is connected to a switched, 1 Gigabit Ethernet backbone that provides high speed Internet access through the KUMC Internet-2 communication network.
 Currently KUMC's Internet2 access is via the Kansas Research and Education Network (KanREN).
-KanREN supports Internet2 connectivity for all of its members via a 10Gbps link to the Great Plains Network (GPN) and KUMC is connected to KanREN via a 1 Gigabit per second connection..
+KanREN supports Internet2 connectivity for all of its members via a 10Gbps link to the Great Plains Network (GPN) and KUMC is connected to KanREN via a 1 Gigabit per second connection.
 This high-speed network provides each workstation with access to the World Wide Web, electronic mail, electronic file transfer, and shared CD-ROM-based databases.

-- Two virtualized SUSE Linux servers for hosting the i2b2 and REDCap applications managed by Information Resources.
+- Our development and production instances of REDCap at KUMC are hosted on virtualized SUSE Linux servers managed by Information Resources.
 These virtualized servers' storage, processors and RAM can be dynamically assigned by Information Resources in response to utilization.
 Additional storage can be allocated from the campus XioTek Storage Area Network.

-- Biomedical Informatics has also worked with KUMC Institutional Finance and Information Resources to establish a contract to utilize Amazon Web Services for informatics development and applications: this will allow methods to be developed by KUMC and have more immediate applicability to other institutions.
-Informatics and KUMC General Counsel are currently working with AWS to finalize a Health Insurance Portability Accountability Act (HIPAA) Business Associates Agreement so that this environment can be used with protected health information.
-This capability will also enhance KUMC's ability to provide a real world environment that can utilize analysis methods and tools developed for a cloud computing environment.
+- Biomedical Informatics has also worked with KUMC Institutional Finance and Information Resources to establish a contract to utilize Amazon Web Services for informatics development and applications: this allows methods to be developed by KUMC and have more immediate applicability to other institutions.
+Informatics and KUMC General Counsel worked with AWS to finalize a Health Insurance Portability Accountability Act (HIPAA) Business Associates Agreement so that this environment can be used with protected health information.
+This capability also enhances KUMC's ability to provide a real world environment that can utilize analysis methods and tools developed for a cloud computing environment.